amateli/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 12-file type: prints type of file
 ### 13-symbolic link: creates symbolic link to a file
 ### 14-copy html: copy updated versions of files
 ### 100-lets move: move files files with upper case to a specific directory
+### 101-clean emacs: deletes files ending with ~